kubernetes/community/contributors/design-proposals/storage/csi-migration.md

   // by the `Driver` field in the CSI Source.
 The input PV object will not be modified.
   TranslateCSIPVToInTree(pv *v1.PersistentVolume) (*v1.PersistentVolume, error) {

+  // TranslateInTreeVolumeToCSI takes an inline intree volume and will translate
+  // the in-tree volume source to a CSIPersistentVolumeSource
+  // A PV object containing the CSIPersistentVolumeSource in it's spec is returned TranslateInTreeInlineVolumeToCSI(volume *v1.Volume (*v1.PersistentVolume, error) {

   // IsMigratableByName tests whether there is Migration logic for the in-tree plugin
   // for the given `pluginName`